 A loan comparison chart of the programs mentioned above is available for download here.

 Additional Funding Resources

-- The Indiana SBDC is maintaining a list of additional loan and grant resources here.
-This list will be updated as we become aware of additional resources.
-Reference in the document to any specific product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the Indiana SBDC.
+The Indiana SBDC is maintaining a list of additional loan and grant resources here.
+In addition, this list will be updated as we become aware of additional resources.
+Reference in the document to any specific product, process, or service, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute an endorsement, recommendation, or favoring by the Indiana SBDC.

 Counseling and Advising

-- What should business owners focus on to survive the fallout from COVID-19?
-Here Greg Fisher, Ph.D., Larry & Barbara Sharpf Professor of Entrepreneurship, Indiana University, Kelley School of Business, discusses 8 critical areas of focus and action to help business owners navigate this crisis.
+What should business owners focus on to survive the fallout from COVID-19?
+Here Greg Fisher, Ph.D., Larry & Barbara Sharpf Professor of Entrepreneurship, Indiana University, Kelley School of Business, discuss 8 critical areas of focus and action to help business owners.

 Governor Holcomb has signed an executive order that Hoosiers remain in their homes except when they are at work or also for permitted activities, such as taking care of others, obtaining necessary supplies, and for health and safety.
 The order is in effect March 25 – April 7.
 The full executive order can be viewed here.